-There are five species of sea turtles found swimming in Florida's waters, with three typically nesting on our beach.
+There are five species of sea turtles that swim in Florida's waters, with three typically nesting on our beach.
 The loggerhead is the most common with tens of thousands of nests recorded in Florida annually and is the most abundant at Sebastian Inlet State Park with nearly 700 nests in 2018.

-The green turtles are the only sea turtles that eat plants, they are named for the greenish color of their body fat.
-The leatherback is the largest of the sea turtles and is the only species that lack scales and a hard shell.
-Leatherback sea turtles do nest at Sebastian Inlet, however, with fewer nests compared to loggerheads and green sea turtles.
+Green turtles, named for the greenish color of their body fat, are the only sea turtles that eat plants.
+The leatherback is the largest of the sea turtles and is the only species that lacks scales and a hard shell.
+Leatherback sea turtles nest at Sebastian Inlet, but with fewer nests compared to loggerheads and green sea turtles.

-The other two species of sea turtles are Kemp’s Ridley and Hawksbill.
-On a rare occasion, Sebastian Inlet has a returning Kemps Ridley nest on their beach, and it last nested in 2018.
+The other two species of sea turtles are Kemp’s ridley and hawksbill.
+On a rare occasion, Sebastian Inlet has a returning Kemp's ridley nest on the beach.
+It last nested in 2018.

 Crawls are the flipper tracks that indicate a sea turtle has arrived and nested on the beach the previous night.
 False crawl indicates the sea turtle was unsuccessful in nesting.
-Most sea turtles lay their nests at night, the exception is the Kemp’s Ridley.
-Sometimes you can catch a glimpse of a sea turtle first thing in the morning finishing up and crawling back to sea.
+With the exception of the Kemp’s ridley, most sea turtles lay their nests at night.
+Sometimes you can catch a glimpse of a sea turtle first thing in the morning, finishing up and crawling back to sea.

-We will mark each nest with stakes and flagging tape.
-After the hatchlings emerge and enter the ocean, only the females and sick turtles ever come back to shore.
-Females tend to return to the same beach that they hatched from to lay their eggs.
+Each nest is marked with stakes and flagging tape.
+After the hatchlings emerge and enter the ocean, only the females and sick turtles ever return to shore.
+Females tend to return to the same beach where they hatched to lay their eggs.

 - Turtle walks are five nights a week, Friday through Tuesday, during the months of June and July.
 The program starts at 9 p.m. and may last until 1 a.m.

-- Unlike any other permitted sea turtle walk offered in Florida, you may walk up to three miles while searching for a sea turtle.
+- Unlike any other permitted sea turtle walk offered in Florida, you might walk up to three miles while searching for a sea turtle.

 - Reservations are required.